shenglinmei/ccRCC.analysis/README.md

-## A new transcriptional metastatic signature predicts survival in clear cell renal cell carcinoma
+## A transcriptional metastatic signature predicts survival in clear cell renal cell carcinoma

 Interactive views of Conos results:
 The following links provide interactive views to the Conos joint alignment results shown in the manuscript: (Please use Firefox or Chrome)